 When comparing hair dryer models, I like to find one with multiple settings.
 The minium that you should you aim for is one that has at least three heat options for heat, warm and cool settings.
 You also need at least two speeds in a hair dryer before you buy.

-What else I found essential is a cool-shot button before I buy a hair dryer.
+What else I found essential is a cool-shot button before I buy a new dryer.
 I found that shooting those final blasts of cold air when using my round ceramic brushes does the trick to lock in a curl and seal hair cuticles to add more shine.

 Some people don’t mind how heavy their hair dryer is to hold while blow-drying.
 However, I am not one of them due to my small wrists.
 I once had a very expensive hair dryer that had everything else that I wanted, but felt like I was holding an iron weight in my hands that tired me out.
 Now I check the weight first so the hair dryer is hopefully less than two pounds.